fletchertyler914/kid-buttons/CURSEFORGE_DESCRIPTION.md

 ## 📜 License

-This project is licensed under the **CC0-1.0 License** - completely free to use, modify, and distribute.
+This project is licensed under the **MIT License with Commercial Restriction** - see the [LICENSE](LICENSE) file for details.

 This means you can:

-- ✅ Use the mod freely
+- ✅ Use the mod freely for personal and educational purposes
 - ✅ Modify it for personal use
 - ✅ Share it with others
-- ✅ Include it in other projects
+- ✅ Include it in open source projects
+- ✅ Use it in community servers and modpacks
+- ❌ **Cannot sell or monetize** the mod commercially

 ---